ICC is commited to safeguarding and promoting the welfare of children.

 Bereavement

 www.cruse.org.uk/ Cruse Bereavement Care is here to support you after the death of someone close.
-If someone you know has died and you need to talk
+If someone you know has died, and you need to talk

-www.hopeagain.org.uk/ is the youth website to Cruse Bereavement where young people facing grief can get support
+www.hopeagain.org.uk/ Is the youth website to Cruse Bereavement where young people facing grief can get support

 www.mariecurie.org.uk/ Marie Curie offers support and bereavement support